Discover more from Nicolas Bustamante

 Recommend me a good book about Charlie Munger.

 Furthermore, Lou offers a more intimate experience compared to Google.
 We discovered that some users even refer to Lou as their "best friend."
 Essentially, it's like having a brilliant friend available to help you around the clock.
 As a result, information retrieval has become a deeply personal experience.

-Operating an LLM-powered chatbot has led me to believe that people will increasingly rely on chat interfaces rather than traditional Google searches.
+Operating an LLM-powered chatbot has led me to believe that people will increasingly rely on chat interfaces rather than traditional search.
 Chatting effectively consolidates keyword searching, link clicking, and website browsing into a single process.
-This approach is not only faster and more personalized but also delivers higher-quality results.
+This approach is faster and more personalized and delivers higher-quality results.